Updated on February 01, 2019

 Speed – the planning of materials and components needed for manufacturing is made much faster than using a simple Excel spreadsheet, for example.
 While Excel is OK for a one-man shop where a person is responsible for all parts of the business, from material purchase to product distribution, it is not a very versatile tool for bigger companies.
 Getting information from the sales department to the manufacturing and then purchasing takes time and human resources.

-Using specialized MRP software would eliminate the problem of time being wasted on communication between the departments and sending the spreadsheets back and forth.
+Using specialized MRP software or manufacturing ERP would eliminate the problem of time being wasted on communication between the departments and sending the spreadsheets back and forth.
 By using one interface of the software, people from different departments can access the system simultaneously, make necessary changes and make them more accurately.

 Safety – For companies having different product categories, suppliers and clients, using something like Excel being sent from person to person is not a good option.
 Files can get lost or simply deleted by mistake from the network.

-The modern MRP software solutions use a safe and web based cloud technologies for information to be easily accessible online via any type of gadget, be it a laptop, a tablet or a mobile phone.
+The modern MRP software solutions use safe and web-based cloud technology for information to be easily accessible online via any type of gadget, be it a laptop, a tablet or a mobile phone.
 A sales agent can enter the sales contract details in the system, while being with the client, sending the signal to the purchasing and manufacturing instantly.
 This communication is done via a safe and easy-to-use web application.

 Accuracy – having multiple parties involved in the supply chain makes it challenging to keep all the information about components’ pricing, quantities and suppliers’ names accurate and up to date.
 It could be possible if the company has only a handful of suppliers.
 However, as the business gets bigger keeping track of all individual suppliers, let alone their shipments and components, is impossible.
 The same is true for the clients as well.